LGBT face discrimination and bias in Thailand but it has become Asia’s most progressive countries for gay rights despite a contradictory culture

 Homosexuality surprisingly is a taboo subject for most Thai people

-Thai father raped lesbian daughter to stop her same sex lifestyle
+Thai father raped a lesbian daughter to stop her same-sex lifestyle

 A tale of two versions of Thailand both gay and conservative

 Having a different gender identity is never easy, and Thailand is no exception for all the stories about how gays, lesbians and LGBT people have a good time in Thailand.
 This is the tale of two Thailands.
 One is about ‘Asia’s Gay Capital’ where cultural acceptance of divergent sexuality is relatively higher than other countries in the region, and pink tourism with services catering the LGBT travellers has long flourished, from gay bars to gender confirmation surgery.
 (Thai transgender beauties have long earned their share of global recognition).
 The other is about a culturally conservative country that views the LGBT community with prejudice and contempt, the name synonymous with shame and neglect of traditional duty.

 LGBT people are discriminated against from an early age in Thailand – UNESCO study shows

 The seeds of discrimination against LGBT people are sown from an early age as research by Kangwan Fungkeaw, a communications and humanities lecturer from Burapha University, shows that school bullying targeting the group is pervasive.
 This is confirmed by a groundbreaking UNESCO study with the title ‘From Insult to Inclusion’ that evaluates the prevalence of this kind of bullying.
 It can range from verbal insults or physical assaults from peers or unfair treatment from the teachers.
 In addition, many high schools and universities avoid supporting gay rights or showing solidarity with LGBT students.

 Half of LGBT young people in Thailand contemplated suicide